Mold and Denbigh Junction Railway: Construction

 The new company was unable to raise the funds for construction of its line, until Richard Samuel France, a railway contractor and mineowner, offered to build the line in exchange for shares.
 He made good progress until the national financial crisis of 1866, when he became financially embarrassed, and was unable to continue.
 At that time, of the £432,000 raised in share capital, only £1,360 was in the name of others than France himself.
 Many landowners were still owed money for the land acquired by the company, and there was much construction work still to be accomplished.

 Between Bodfari and Trefnant and Denbigh there was to be a triangular junction.
 The main line running towards Rhyl and joining the Vale of Clwyd at Trefnant and a cut off heading south west towards Denbigh, joining the Vale of Clwyd about a mile north of the town's station and running parallel.
-The northern leg of the triangle was abandoned and only partly constructed with a few hundred metres visible at the east end (see National Library of Scotland Maps maps.nls.uk/geo/find/#zoom=17&lat=53.21647&lon=-3.39373&layers=298&b=10&z=0&point=53.07902,-3.05118).
+The northern leg of the triangle was abandoned and only partly constructed with a few hundred metres visible at the east end.

-Notwithstanding the shortage of the Company's own funds, in 1866 it had obtained powers to build a line paralleling the Mold Railway to join the Wrexham, Mold and Connah's Quay Railway; powers for a 22 mile line to Llandudno were refused in that session.
-Despite the financial situation, in 1867 the M&DJR obtained a further Act of Parliament for running powers over part of the Wrexham, Mold and Connah's Quay Railway, and also (belatedly) to Denbigh.
+Notwithstanding the shortage of the company's own funds, in 1866 it had obtained powers to build a line paralleling the Mold Railway to join the Wrexham, Mold and Connah's Quay Railway; powers for a 22 mile line to Llandudno were refused in that session.
+Despite the financial situation, in 1867 the M&DJR obtained a further act of Parliament, the Mold and Denbigh Junction Railway Act 1867 (30 & 31 Vict. c. clxiv), for running powers over part of the Wrexham, Mold and Connah's Quay Railway, and also (belatedly) to Denbigh.

 Richard Samuel France now disappeared from the scene, and the only hope of completing the line lay with the LNWR, and that company funded the completion of the line.